What Is RTO? What You Need to Know About Recovery Time Objective

 You’ll often see RTO and recovery point objective (RPO) grouped together when discussing the full breadth of disaster recovery.
 Both RTO and RPO are at the center of a business continuity plan, but each serves its own unique, essential purpose.

-- RPO is primarily centered on data and an enterprise’s resilience to the loss of that data.
+Recovery Point Objective (RPO) is primarily centered on data and an enterprise’s resilience to the loss of that data.

-- RTO has a broader focus, and includes the entirety of the enterprise’s operations and applications.
+Recovery Time Objective (RTO) has a broader focus, and includes the entirety of the enterprise’s operations and applications.
 It identifies the length of time the enterprise can function properly in the event of downtime before its operations are significantly compromised.

 How is RTO Calculated?